barjohn/MarconeTeslausb/doc/OneStepSetup.md

 ## Configure the SD card before first boot of the Pi

-1. Flash the [latest image release](https://github.com/rtgoodwin/teslausb/releases) using Etcher or similar.
+1. Flash the [latest image release](https://github.com/therealmarcone/teslausb/releases) using Etcher or similar.

 ### For headless (automatic) setup

-1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
+1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment variables normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
 A sample conf file is located in the `boot` folder on the SD card.

     The file should contain the entries below at a minimum, but **replace with your own values**.
 Be sure that your WiFi password is enclosed in single quotes, and that if it contains one or more single quote characters you replace each single quote character with a backslash followed by a single quote character.